 If type 2 diabetes were an infectious disease, it is said we would be in the midst of an epidemic.
-This problematic disease is striking an ever-growing number of adults, and with the rising rates of childhood obesity, it has become more common in youth, especially among certain ethnic groups.
+This problematic disease is striking an ever-growing number of adults.
+With the rising rates of childhood obesity, it has become more common in youth, especially among certain ethnic groups.
 The good news is that prediabetes and Type 2 Diabetes are largely preventable.
 About 9 in 10 cases in the U.S. can be avoided by making lifestyle changes.
-These same changes can also lower the chances of developing heart disease and some cancers.
+These changes can also lower the chances of developing heart disease and some cancers.
 In this article, we will look at diet as a means to prevent and regulate T2DM.

 According to the Centers for Disease Control and Prevention, one out of every three American adults has prediabetes; that is 86 million people.
 Without intervention, up to one-third of them will go on to develop type 2 diabetes within five years